-Monitors with VA (Vertical Alignment) panels are praised for their superior static contrast ratio that allows them to deliver significantly deeper blacks than other panel technologies (IPS and TN).
+Monitors with VA (Vertical Alignment) panels are praised for the superior static contrast ratio that allows them to deliver significantly deeper blacks than IPS and TN panels.

 However, VA panels don’t have as consistent colors nor as wide viewing angles as IPS models.
 In this article, we’ll go over some of the disadvantages of VA panels and how they can affect your viewing experience.

 Slow pixel response time speed and black smearing were also usually associated with VA panels, but now there are a few much faster VA panels without these issues, mainly Samsung’s G7, Neo G7/G8 and Neo/G9 curved models.

 So, unlike slow response time, the following issues affect all VA panels.